Minnesota Buffer Law

 - State and federal agencies

 As noted above, Blue Earth County employs full-time staff who is responsible for much of the day-to-day tasks associated with managing the County’s ditch system.
-The ditch manager and drainage specialist are part of the Taxpayer Services Department as they work closely with many of the other offices in the department to complete their work.
+The ditch manager and drainage specialist are part of the Property and Environmental Resources Department as they work closely with many of the other offices in the department to complete their work.

 Annual activities related to the county’s ditches include: